Browser does not support script.

 If you are unhappy with the explanation you receive about your complaint, you can forward it onto the Service Director of the Service Unit concerned (advice on how to this will be supplied with your response to Stage 1), who will investigate your complaint.
 They will respond within 10 working days.

-If you are still dissatisfied with the response from the Service Director, you can request that an independent Executive Director reviews your complaint (again, advice on how to this will be supplied with your response to Stage 2).
-The Director will arrange for a review of the case and will send you a report of the investigation within 10 working days.
+If you are still dissatisfied with the response from the Service Director, you can request that the Executive Director for the service reviews your complaint (again, advice on how to this will be supplied with your response to Stage 2).
+The Executive Director will arrange for a review of the case and will send you their findings within 10 working days.

 If you are still dissatisfied with the outcome of your complaint you may refer your complaint to The Local Government Ombudsman.